Global Challenge 10. How can shared values and new security strategies reduce ethnic conflicts, terrorism, and the use of weapons of mass destruction?

 - Increase attention to ways to stop patronage and corruption.

-- Integrate women into conflict reduction and peacekeeping forces.
+- Integrate women into conflict reduction activities and peacekeeping forces.

-- Conduct education programs for families and communities to detect potential terrorists and prevent them from becoming terrorists.
+- Implement educational initiatives targeting families and communities to identify potential terrorists and deter them from engaging in future acts of terror

-- Create a public online collective intelligence system to develop diplomatic, foreign policy, military, and legal systems to address the new asymmetrical threats.
+- Establish a public online collective intelligence platform to develop diplomatic, foreign policy, military, and legal frameworks in order to address emerging asymmetrical threats.

-- Establish NGO networks to monitor indicators of conflict and discuss and link strategies for rapid deployment of non-military resources.
+- Establish NGO networks to monitor indicators of conflict that are able to initiate strategies for rapid deployment of non-military resources.

 - Increase use of non-lethal weapons.

-- Educate people about their roles in cyber security, including school curricula as was as the general public
+- Educate people about their roles in cyber security, via school curricula, software company pubic campaigns, and government information programs.

-- Create cyber traps and counter-jamming systems to catch attackers.
+- Create cyber traps and counter-jamming systems to catch and deter attackers.

-- Connect early warning systems of governments and UN agencies with NGOs and the media to help generate the political will to prevent or reduce conflicts.
+- Connect government and UN agencies with NGOs and the media to help generate the political will to prevent or reduce conflicts.

-- Establish tracking systems of sources and destinations for weapons.
+- Establish tracking systems identify the sources and destinations of weapons.